 Let us discuss some key differences between Sumo Logic vs Splunk in the following points:

 - Both Sumo logic and Splunk target log management and data analytics space.

-- Splunk is ideal where no of data sources are more.
-Data collected from all the sources can be easily correlated and the process can be automated as per the need.
+- Splunk is ideal where no data sources are more.
+Data collected from all the sources can be easily correlated, and the process can be automated as per the need.

 - Splunk predominantly follows the on-premises deployment model.
 But it also has a cloud option with limited features.